VasudevaR2004/Eastvantage_task/README.md

 Wrote the result to a CSV file (output.csv).

 test.db is the database
-sql_analysis.sql: Contains the SQL queries used for analysis. pandas_analysis.py: Contains the Python code using Pandas for analysis. output.csv: Output file containing the analysis results.
+Sql_Analysis.sql: Contains the SQL queries used for analysis.
+Pandas_analysis.py: Contains the Python code using Pandas for analysis. output.csv: Output file containing the analysis results.

 Conclusion